 Plus sandwiches, gluten-free and vegan offerings, coffee, espresso, gifts and souvenirs.

 We even got severed by David, the owner, and he is a super nice guy.
 Tell him we sent you, and be sure to put this on your list of things to do in the Outer Banks with kids!

 Come for the healthy food, stay for the awesome water views!

-We’re pretty health conscious with our diet, and we particularly like to start off our day with a healthy breakfast and we’re glad we found this place during our research.
+Here’s another breakfast spot we enjoyed.
+Typically we’re pretty health conscious with our diet, but do let ourselves go a bit on vacation, but for the most part we like to start off our day with a healthy breakfast and we’re glad we found this place during our research.

 Freshfit Cafe is located on the Nags Head-Manteo Causeway and is a health-oriented cafe and juice bar.

 They serve breakfast and lunch daily with an awesome waterfront setting, and we thoroughly enjoyed our hearty omelettes – one of the best we’ve had actually!